aiidateam/aiida-core/docs/source/intro/get_started.rst

 .. admonition:: Having problems?
     :class: attention title-icon-troubleshoot

-    :ref:`See the troubleshooting section <intro/troubleshooting>`
+    :ref:`See the troubleshooting section <intro:troubleshooting>`

 .. admonition:: In-depth instructions
     :class: tip title-icon-read-more

-    For more ways to install AiiDA :ref:`Check the advanced installation section <intro/installation>`.
+    For more ways to install AiiDA :ref:`Check the advanced installation section <intro:install>`.

-    For more detailed instructions on configuring AiiDA, :ref:`see the configuration instructions <configure_aiida>`
+    For more detailed instructions on configuring AiiDA, :ref:`see the how-to <how-to:installation:configure>`

 Next Steps
 ==========